 The Northern Studies Colloquium invites graduate and undergraduate students from all disciplines to share and discuss their research that, broadly defined, is related to “the North” *.
 The Colloquium is a free, one-day event that seeks to provide a balanced, supportive and casual environment where Trent students may come together to share, discuss, and showcase their diverse work.
 The event is a unique opportunity to present to your peers and foster a deeper understanding of the North.
-The Colloquium will take place at Trent University in late March 2019.
-Stay tuned for the official date and venue!
+The Colloquium will take place at Trent University’s Gathering Space (First People’s House of Learning) on March 19, 2019 (9 am-4pm).

 Abstracts are now being accepted from all graduate students and undergraduate students for oral and poster presentations.
 Abstracts are due on Friday, Feb 22nd 2019.

 Completed abstract submissions forms and any questions can be sent to firstname.lastname@example.org.

 Presentations will be organized according to the following themes**: